Study adolescence education at JCC

 To become a public school teacher, you will need to transfer for a bachelor’s degree in education.
 Once the bachelor’s degree in adolescence education is completed, you’ll be eligible for initial certification as a teacher for adolescents grades 7-12.

+If you do not transfer and instead move directly into the workforce, you will be eligible for positions such as a teaching assistant or teacher’s aide in a public or private school setting.
 You can also specialize in special education, education administration, curriculum design, and student counseling.
 Consider roles in youth organizations, residential life, student activities, prison systems, rehabilitation centers, and tutoring in addition to teaching in public schools.